Purpose now email book

 Type of platformBest forProsCons

 Course & communityIndependent creators building a course businessYou own it.
-Build your brand and teach any way want.It's not a marketplace.
+Build your brand and teach any way you want.It's not a marketplace.
 You need to bring your own customers.

 Course name generator